Riley Martin (she/her)

 Registered Psychotherapist

 I hold a Bachelor of Arts in Linguistics and French as well as a Bachelor of Education from Queen’s University.
 Additionally, I hold my Masters of Divinity in Clinical Counselling from Tyndale University.
-I am a member of the College of Registered Psychotherapists of Ontario (CRPO) and am trained in Emotionally Focused Therapy (EFT).
+I am a member of the College of Registered Psychotherapists of Ontario.
+In addition to being an EMDR therapist, I am trained in Emotionally Focused Therapy (EFT) and use these approaches with my clients.

-I have experience and interest in working with individuals with a variety of mental health related concerns including, family of origin challenges, attachment injuries, relationship difficulties, communication issues, perfectionism, and anxiety.
+I have experience and interest working with individuals with a variety of mental health related concerns including, family of origin challenges, attachment injuries, relationship difficulties, communication issues, perfectionism, past trauma and anxiety.
 I enjoy working with both individuals and couples.

 I bring an attachment-based, and trauma informed lens to my work with clients.
-My practice draws primarily from the therapeutic approaches of Emotionally Focused Therapy (EFT) as well as Cognitive Behavioural Therapy (CBT).
+My practice draws primarily from the therapeutic approaches of Emotionally Focused Therapy (EFT) and Eye Movement Desensitization and Reprocessing (EMDR).
 I seek to meet my clients with strategies and approaches that work best for them, and I tailor my approach to fit the needs of each client.

 "The values I hold as a clinician and bring into my work are compassion, curiosity and honesty."